ironcore-dev/dpservice/docs/development/debugging.md

 ## Debugging graph nodes
-To provide a rudimentary packet analysis while the packet is being processed inside dp-service, there is a command-line tool provided by the repository called `dp_graphtrace`.
+To provide a rudimentary packet analysis while the packet is being processed inside dp-service, there is a command-line tool provided by the repository called `dpservice-dump`.
 This allows you to see packet data as it travels through the DPDK graph (as opposed to only seeing ingress/egress packets using `tcpdump`).

 Be aware that this will produce large amounts of logs, so only use it for debugging and if possible, on a prepared traffic flow.